 - Verify Java Installation

-Following are steps to Download & Install Java on Windows and these steps also remain the same for any platform other than windows.
+The following are steps to Download & Install Java on Windows and these steps also remain the same for any platform other than windows.

 Steps to Download Java Development Kit (JDK)